 ☞ Extra-virgin coconut oil is naturally deodorizing, as it kills both bacteria and fungi.
 Sweat itself doesn't smell, it's the bacteria that feeds on the sweat that produces odor.

 ☞ Kaolin Clay is gentle, naturally absorbent and purifying to the skin.
-For this reason, it's commonly used in facial masks.
+It gives the product a silky feel and is commonly used in facial mud masks.

 ☞ Cocoa Butter is packed with vitamins and has many skin benefits.
 It moisturizes and soothes the skin.